 the provisions of this Clause 14 shall not apply to the Change Proposal until the proposed implementation date is also accepted in accordance with Clause 13.

-Where, in respect of any Change Proposal, the proposed variation to this Agreement is rejected in accordance with Clause 13 but the proposed implementation date is accepted, the Change Proposal as a whole shall be deemed to have been rejected in accordance with Clause 13.
+Insert a new Clause 14.5 as follows (and renumber the remainder of Clause 14 accordingly):

 Implementation

-Where, in respect of a Change Proposal which provides for a variation to any of Schedules 16, 17, 18, 20 and [XX Schedule for PCDM to be added];
+In respect of a Change Proposal subject to Clause 14.2:

-the relevant Schedules will be revised and issued to Parties clearly stating the implementation date as set in accordance with Clause 14.2; and
+the relevant Schedules will be revised and issued to Parties clearly stating the implementation date as set in accordance with Clause 14.2;

-at the date [2 or 3] months prior to the requisite period of notice in accordance with Clause 19.1.1, the Panel will arrange to issue to Parties a finalised set of Schedules 16, 17, 18, 20 and [XX Schedule for PCDM to be added] that will be effective for the charging year following the implementation date as set in accordance with Clause 14.2.
+the Panel will issue to Parties a finalised set of the relevant Schedules that will be effective for the Charging Year following the implementation date as set in accordance with Clause 14.2 no later than the period of notice required under Clause 19.1.1 in advance of such implementation date; and

-following the issue to parties of the finalised set of Schedules in accordance with Clause 14.5.2, then the Panel shall, within xx working days, arrange for the models referenced in the Schedules to be issued to Parties.
+following the issue to Parties of the finalised set of Schedules in accordance with Clause 14.5.2, the Panel shall, within xx Working Days, arrange for the models referenced in the Schedules to be issued to Parties identifying the Schedules to which such models relate.

+Amend re-numbered Clause 14.6 as follows:

-For any other Change Proposal, the Panel shall, at the next Panel meeting after a Change Proposal has been accepted:
+In respect of a Change Proposal not subject to Clause 14.2, the Panel shall, at the next Panel meeting after a Change Proposal has been accepted:

 determine what actions are required in order to ensure that the accepted variation may be made by the accepted implementation date; and